SimonB97/halu-detect-eval/README.md

 ## General Implementation Notes

 **JSON Mode**:
     - used for FLEEK, not necessary but can improve robustness.
 Working with OpenAI models and some TogetherAI models (see [together.ai JSON docs](https://docs.together.ai/docs/json-mode))

+**Results**:
+    - saved in `results` folder